chrisgleissner/spring-batch-rest/README.md

 - Start job execution (synchronous or asynchronous) with optional job property overrides.
 The job properties can either be obtained via a custom API or via standard Spring Batch job parameters, accessible from <a href="https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/scope/StepScope.html">step-scoped beans</a>.

+## Live Demo

+Check out the <a href="https://spring-batch-rest.herokuapp.com/swagger-ui.html">live demo</a> of this project's Swagger UI.
+This demo is automatically updated whenever the repo's master branch changes.

+To start the sample <a href="https://github.com/chrisgleissner/spring-batch-rest/tree/master/example/src/main/java/com/github/chrisgleissner/springbatchrest/example/PersonJobConfig.java">personJob<a> and see it completed, perform the following via this live demo:
+1. Click on `job-execution-controller`, then on `POST`.
+Now click on `Try it Out` on the right-hand side.
+Replace the contents of the `Example Value` input field with `{"name": "personJob"}` and press `Execute'.
+1. The job is now executed and after a few seconds, you should see that it completed in the response body.
+1. Now view your newly completed job in the <a href="https://spring-batch-rest.herokuapp.com/jobExecutions?jobName=personJob&limitPerJob=3">job execution overview<a>.

 ## Getting Started

 To integrate the REST API in your Spring Boot project, first add a dependency for Maven: